(2019): ‘Trouble in Paradise: Misbehaviour and Disbelief in Isle of Pines‘, The AnaChronist, 18:2, 390–400.

 Work in Progress

-The articles detailed below is a preparatory study for my next book, provisionally entitled The Invention of Home: Dwelling and Belonging 1200 – 1600.
+The article detailed below was originally a preparatory study for my next monograph, entitled The Invention of Home: Dwelling and Belonging in History and Utopia 1500–1700.

 Utopia, Determinate Negation and the Humanities